SPEECH PATHOLOGIST - REHAB-OUTPATIENT THERAPY

 Status: PRN - As Needed

-Shift: varies based on assignment from 7:00a - 5:30p; covers both inpatient and outpatient settings; includes rotating weekends and holidays
+Shift: varies Mon-Fri between 7:00a - 5:00p; includes rotating weekends and holidays

 Diagnose disorders and provide therapy for clients/patients who demonstrate disorders of communication and/or dysphagia.
 Plan and implement programs for individual patients according to the principles and practices of Speech Pathology in all areas of the hospital system including but not limited to: Acute care, Outpatient, In-Patient(CMR) and Hospice.
 Provide instruction and supervision of student interns in speech pathology.